maplibre/flutter-maplibre-gl/README.md

 **This change isn't fully done, yet, and the project shouldn't be used at this time.**

-> **Please note that this project is community driven and is not affiliated with the company Mapbox, besides using some of their amazing open source libraries/tools.** We welcome [feedback](https://github.com/m0nac0/flutter-maplibre-gl/issues) and contributions.
+**Please note that this project is community driven and is not affiliated with the company Mapbox.** <br>
+It does use some of their amazing open source libraries/tools, though.
+Thank you, Mapbox, for all the open-source work you do!

 This Flutter plugin allows to show embedded interactive and customizable vector maps inside a Flutter widget.
 For the Android and iOS integration, we use [maplibre-gl-native](https://github.com/maplibre/maplibre-gl-native).
 For web, we rely on [maplibre-gl-js](https://github.com/maplibre/maplibre-gl-js).
 This project only supports a subset of the API exposed by these libraries.